wonkastocks/A-12.220-LABS/README.md

 - **Status.md**
   Status tracking for labs and project progress.

-Welcome to your CompTIA A+ 220-1202 Lab and Study Project!
-This repository contains all the resources, labs, and objectives you need to master the A+ Core 2 exam.

-**Official Documentation is located in the `Documents` subfolder.**

 ---

+---

-## Quick Reference
+## Summary

-### Hands-On Lab Titles
-- 1- OS installations
-- 2-Windows graphical, CLI
-- 3-Windows Settings
-- 4-Networking
-- 5-Security controls
-- 6- Windows Local Security Confi
-- 7-Malware defense
-- 8-Social Engineering Attacks
-- 9-SOHO malware-removal
-- 10-System Hardening
-- 11-Data Disposal
-- 12-SOHO - Networking
-- 13-Browser Security
+This project provides a comprehensive guide to mastering the CompTIA A+ 220-1202 exam.
+It includes hands-on labs, theory labs, and objectives summaries to help you prepare for the exam.
+The project file listing provides a detailed breakdown of all the resources available in this repository.
 - 14-Windows OS TS
 - 15 -Security Settings
 - 16- PC Security Troubleshooting